 Ground training is covered alongside the flight training.
 Topics such as navigation, meteorology, aircraft technical knowledge and human performance are studied both in the classroom and at home.
 There are nine written exams to be taken in these subject areas which must be passed before applying for the final flight test.
 You can read about our Theoretical Knowledge courses here.

 Before being sent solo, the student pilot must obtain a Medical Class 2 certificate issued by an Authorized Medical Examiner (see the Aeromedical section of the Irish Aviation Association website.) and demonstrate to their instructor that they can fly the aircraft safely and competently as Pilot in Command.
 The day you complete your first solo is the day you truly become a pilot!

 The final flight test will be conducted by an designated IAA examiner.
 At PPL level, a pass in the theoretical knowledge examinations will be accepted for the grant of a PPL for a period of 24 months from the date of gaining a pass in all required examination papers.

 Timing & Cost

 The PPL(A) can be obtained over the course of weeks or months depending on each student’s ability, schedule and financial position.
 Most people will consider the cost as the most significant factor in obtaining their PPL.
-Although 45 hours is the minimum required before doing the PPL flight test, students with varying abilities and time schedules can expect to have completed differing amounts of training before obtaining their license.
-Statistically, students flying regularly (for example once or twice a week) will get their license quicker than those who fly irregularly and / or less frequently.
-A very general outline of the costs involved is given on our Prices page, but please contact us to get the most up to date rates and information:
+Although 45 hours is the minimum required before doing the PPL flight test, students with varying abilities and time schedules can expect to have completed differing amounts of training before obtaining their licence.
+Statistically, students flying regularly (for example once or twice a week) will get their licence quicker than those who fly irregularly or less frequently.
+Take a look at our Prices page for aircraft and instructor rates, but please contact us to get the most up to date costs and information.

 What do I do now that I have my PPL?